Have your Disaster Supplies and Emergency and

 Testing Smoke Alarms

-- Follow manufacturer’s instructions for cleaning to keep smoke alarms working well.
+• Follow manufacturer’s instructions for cleaning to keep smoke alarms working well.
+T

-The instructions are included in the package or can be found
+he instructions are included in the package or can be found on the internet.

 Interconnected Smoke Alarms Increase Safety